zzj0402/natural-questions-environment/README.md

 ### Combined TF-Records

-There is a combined version of all the data record shards: nq-train.tfrecords.combined
+There will be a combined version of all the data record shards(nq-train.tfrecords.combined) located in the host environment natural_questions/v1.0